Yankee Lady: Post-restoration

 The plane's first post-restoration flight took place on July 13, 1995.

 In 2018, Yankee Lady and another operational B-17, Aluminum Overcast, were on hand with re-enactors for the debut of the famous Memphis Belle bomber at the National Museum of the U.S. Air Force.
 The plane played a role in the 2022 movie Wolf Hound, about a Luftwaffe special operations unit, KG 200, that flew Allied aircraft.

 Yankee Lady served as one of several World War II-era planes operated by Yankee Air Museum for flight experience rides open to the public.
 In April 2023, the museum announced that Yankee Lady would be grounded “out of an abundance of caution” and was not expected to fly for the rest of 2023.
 By July 3, 2023, Yankee Lady had been found compliant with the airworthiness directive that had grounded the plane earlier in the year, and resumed a regular flying schedule.

-Private Ownership
+Private ownership (2024-present)

-On June 5, 2024, the Michigan Flight Museum (formerly Yankee Air Museum), announced Yankee Lady had been sold to a private party in the Western US stating that any future long-term groundings of the aircraft would cause financial hardship on the museum.
-The plane has since been disassembled for further restoration.
+On June 5, 2024, the Michigan Flight Museum (formerly Yankee Air Museum), announced that Yankee Lady had been sold to a private party in the Western US, stating that any future long-term groundings of the aircraft would cause financial hardship on the museum.
+It was later announced that Charlie Somers of Sacramento, CA was the new owner of the B-17G, Yankee Lady.
+The plane has since been partially disassembled for further restoration.